Philip Barry: Writing career

 Though remembered today for his vintage "comedies of manners" playfully skewering the rich and fashionable, Barry (a practicing Roman Catholic whose sister was a nun) wrote many serious dramas, often on religious themes.
 Brooks Atkinson, noting this dichotomy between the successful, high-living Broadway playwright of light fare and the serious-minded writer, wrote of Barry that, at heart, "[he] liked the role of prophet; he was attracted to moralistic themes about mankind."
 His 1927 play John is a New Testament story, and Barry described his 1938 allegory Here Come the Clowns as a study of "the battle with evil" in which his hero, Clancy, "at last finds God in the will of man."
 The Joyous Season (1934) is an admiring portrait of a strong-willed nun who has devoted her life to her faith.
 (The Joyous Season starred Lillian Gish in its original production and Ethel Barrymore in a 1946 Chicago revival that did not do well enough at the box office to bring it to New York, despite the many parish priests in Chicago who urged their parishioners to see it.)

-Barry's best-known, most frequently revived work is The Philadelphia Story (1939), which was made into a popular 1940 film starring Katharine Hepburn, Cary Grant, and James Stewart.
+Barry's best-known, most frequently revived work is The Philadelphia Story (1939), which was made into a 1940 film starring Katharine Hepburn, Cary Grant, and James Stewart.
 Hepburn, a close friend of Barry, had appeared in the play on Broadway, but she had doubts about its commercial possibilities and, proven wrong by its box-office success, bought the movie rights with the help of her ex-boyfriend Howard Hughes.
 She successfully restarted her previously flagging Hollywood career with the film version.
 The movie was remade as High Society, starring Frank Sinatra, Bing Crosby, Grace Kelly and Louis Armstrong.
 The popular play ran for 417 performances on Broadway.

-In 1949 at the age of 53, Philip Barry died of a heart attack in his family apartment on Park Avenue.
-"It was his misfortune," Atkinson wrote, "to be at the peak of his powers during a skeptical age that resisted moral instruction."
+In 1949 at the age of 53, Barry died of a heart attack in his family apartment on Park Avenue.
+"It was his misfortune", Atkinson wrote, "to be at the peak of his powers during a skeptical age that resisted moral instruction".
 He also noted a fundamental conservatism and didacticism in Barry: "Although Barry's literary style was modern, his mind was closer to Langdon Mitchell than to S.N.
 Behrman."
-He was appreciated by the many actresses (e.g., Laurette Taylor, Katharine Hepburn, Ethel Barrymore) who felt that he wrote great parts for women, even if the vehicles themselves were not always as strong as the performances they inspired.